Dieykon/pagina-web/_posts/2018-11-02-home-temperature-monitoring.md

     - shows connected devices and theirs temperature, humidity, and [head index](https://en.wikipedia.org/wiki/Heat_index);
     - shows historical data for each particular device using charts

-To build and deploy the code to the Raspberry PI use scripts from the scripts directory: `build.sh` to build API and UI, `deploy.sh` to deploy(don't forget to update the IP address in the `deploy.sh` script).
+To build and deploy the code to the Raspberry Pi use scripts from the scripts directory: `build.sh` to build API and UI, `deploy.sh` to deploy(don't forget to update the IP address in the `deploy.sh` script).

 You could call `sh ./build.sh && sh ./deploy.sh` from the scripts directory to build and deploy.

-**Prerequisites** to run the code on the Raspberry PI:
+**Prerequisites** to run the code on the Raspberry Pi:

 - Python 3 must be installed;
 - .NET Core must be install, see _Link #4_ in the Links section.

-After deployment, the code connects to your Raspberry PI, navigates to the `monitoring` directory and call `nohup sh ./run.sh &` to leave `run.sh` the script running when you close SSH connection.
+After deployment, the code connects to your Raspberry Pi, navigates to the `monitoring` directory and call `nohup sh ./run.sh &` to leave `run.sh` the script running when you close SSH connection.

 ## Part 4.
 Result